-Tutorial: Azure Active Directory integration with Confluence SAML SSO by Microsoft
+Tutorial: Azure Active Directory single sign-on (SSO) integration with Confluence SAML SSO by Microsoft

-In this tutorial, you learn how to integrate Confluence SAML SSO by Microsoft with Azure Active Directory (Azure AD).
-Integrating Confluence SAML SSO by Microsoft with Azure AD provides you with the following benefits:
+In this tutorial, you'll learn how to integrate Confluence SAML SSO by Microsoft with Azure Active Directory (Azure AD).
+When you integrate Confluence SAML SSO by Microsoft with Azure AD, you can:

-- You can control in Azure AD who has access to Confluence SAML SSO by Microsoft.
+- Control in Azure AD who has access to Confluence SAML SSO by Microsoft.

-- You can enable your users to be automatically signed-in to Confluence SAML SSO by Microsoft (Single Sign-On) with their Azure AD accounts.
+- Enable your users to be automatically signed-in to Confluence SAML SSO by Microsoft with their Azure AD accounts.

 Use your Microsoft Azure Active Directory account with Atlassian Confluence server to enable single sign-on.
 This way all your organization users can use the Azure AD credentials to sign in into the Confluence application.
 This plugin uses SAML 2.0 for federation.

 To configure Azure AD integration with Confluence SAML SSO by Microsoft, you need the following items:

 - Confluence server application installed on a Windows 64-bit server (on-premises or on the cloud IaaS infrastructure)

 - Note the supported versions for Confluence Plugin are mentioned in below section.